Part A (i): Pupil Premium Strategy Plan

 The nationally benchmarked test results, summarised below, also suggest that PP students are making more progress than the average student, nationally.
 The results also suggest that PP students are, on average, outperforming the national cohort.

-Improve reading and spelling.
-We measure this through nationally benchmarked reading and spelling tests, carried out annually.
+Improve reading.
+We measure this through nationally benchmarked reading tests, carried out annually.
 The table below shows a summary of these tests across all years.
 Results suggest that PP students are making more progress than the average student, nationally.
 The results also suggest that PP students are, on average, outperforming the national cohort.

 The school is yet to experience a year without Covid-19.
 This makes any analysis of attendance figures – where full and partial closures have occurred and where students are advised to remain home in certain circumstances – problematic.
 It also makes it difficult to judge the impact of our pastoral support as we continue to see an increase in pandemic-related anxiety and mental health generally.